 That being said, as you will see later, you are not not required to have a large amount of equipment to follow an effective program.
 And you can get away with a budget that hardly exceeds one or two years of indoor membership.

 Finally, you will save money...
 And this is all the more true if several members of the family benefit from it 😉

 Let's start by listing all the equipment that can find a place in your home gym.
 The next part will explain which ones you really should buy, at least initially.

 Reclining, complete or multi-function weight bench

-When choosing a weight bench, it is important to know what is expected of it.
-If your workouts at home are done with dumbbells, as I often recommend, a simple reclining bench of good quality will suffice.
+When choosing a weight bench, it's important to know what you want from it.
+If your home workouts are done with dumbbells, as I often recommend, a simple good quality incline bench will be sufficient.

-If you want to use long bars with cast iron discs, you will need a weight bench complete with jack stands to support the bar.
+If you want to use long bars with cast iron discs, you'll need a complete weight bench with stanchions to support the bar.
 You can also opt for a reclining bench and independent supports or a half rack.

 If you want to work all the muscles on one machine with guided loads, you will need to invest in a multi-function bench.
 It's a choice I've made in the past, but I honestly think it's the worst.
 It is expensive and guided loads are not necessarily the best for the joints and a good training of the whole body, in particular because we do not work the balance and all the stabilizing muscles.

 Adjustable dumbbells or bars and plates

 For home weight training sessions, good adjustable dumbbells are a very good choice.
 They are easy to use, quick to set up for supersets, and ultimately quite economical to run.
 You will know more by reading my comparison of adjustable dumbbells at the best value for money.